Dhghomon/easy_rust/README.md

 Every time you write code in Rust, you are writing it in a `crate`.
 A `crate` is the file, or files, that go together for your code.
 Inside the file you write you can also make a `mod`.
 A `mod` is a space for functions, structs, etc. and is used for a few reasons:

 - Building your code: it helps you think about the general structure of your code.
 This can be important as your code gets larger and larger.
 - Reading your code: people can understand your code more easily.
-For example, when you see `std::collections::HashMap` you know that it's in std inside the module `collections`.
+For example, the name `std::collections::HashMap` tells you that it's in `std` inside the module `collections`.
 This gives you a hint that maybe there are more collection types inside `collections` that you can try.
 - Privacy: everything starts out as private.
 That lets you keep users from using functions directly.

 To make a `mod`, just write `mod` and start a code block with `{}`.
 We will make a mod called `print_things` that has some printing-related functions.